 We all struggle to get out of our warm cozy bed each morning.

 And the thought of waking up to deal with one more temper tantrum from your toddler makes you want to put the pillow over your face and try it again tomorrow.

 I get it.

-Quick tip: Pair this morning routine checklist with the time blocking template to have maximum productivity.
+Quick tip: Pair this morning routine with time blocking to have maximum productivity.

 If you have no reason to get out of bed, it only makes sense that you’ll stay snuggled up in your warm blankets.

 So here’s the simple solution to that problem!

 Before you go to bed, find something you’ll be so excited to do in the morning that you can jump right out of bed.

 If you’re wanting to lose that last 10 stubborn pounds of baby weight, find a 5 am fitness class to go to that you’ve never done.

 That’ll be something new and exciting you’ll look forward to doing.